Built-in Tools

 // load_memory({ query: "previous conversation topics" })

-// Agent retrieves relevant memories and responds with the information
+// Agent retrieves relevant memories and responds

 // User: "I have that preference set, right?"